ishche/ishche.github.io/index.md

 # Professional Summary

-Experienced Java Developer with a demonstrated history of working in the information technology and services industry.
+Experienced Java Developer with a demonstrated history of working in the information technology industry.
 Skilled in Eclipse RCP.
-Strong engineering professional with a Master's degree focused in Computer science from Moscow State University of Instrument Engineering and Computer Sciences (MGUPI).
+Strong engineering professional with a Specialist's degree focused in Computer science from Moscow State University of Instrument Engineering and Computer Sciences (MGUPI).

 # Skills